 If it’s a resume type video, mention your name clearly at the beginning and the end.
 You’re trying to make the reviewer remember you and making them learn your name is a great way to stand out.

 You can use props sensibly, for example, hold up cards with your university, degree and grades to reinforce what you’re saying.

 If you can edit your video, look at any videos the company’s marketing departments have used and mimic their style.

-Finally, look happy.
+Finally, look happy and let your personality shine through.
 Use that body language we mentioned earlier to reinforce your message.
-The very act of smiling during the introduction will relax you, show you have a personality, show you have confidence.
-Then you can sit upright and look professional during the serious end of the video in the same way a newsreader will happily welcome you to the Ten O’clock news, only to look business-like two seconds later when announcing the latest FTSE figures.
+The very act of smiling during the introduction will relax you, show you have a personality and demonstrate you have confidence.
+Then you can sit upright and look professional during the serious end of the video in the same way a newsreader will happily welcome you to the Ten O’clock News, only to look business-like two seconds later when announcing the latest FTSE figures.

 Learn more about video interviews with Bright Network Academy

 Find out more about tackling virtual interviews via Bright Network Academy and why not have a go at recording a mock interview to get you prepared for the real thing?